Lorraine: Development of the borders in modern history

 Some historians consider the traditional province of Lorraine as limited to the duchy of Lorraine proper, while others consider that it includes Barrois and the Three Bishoprics.
-The duchy of Lorraine was originally the duchy of upper Lorraine, and did not include the entire area since called Lorraine.
+The Duchy of Lorraine (originally the Duchy of Upper Lorraine) did not include the entire area since called Lorraine.

-The case of Barrois is the most complicated: the western part of Barrois (west of the Meuse), known as Barrois mouvant, was detached from the rest of Barrois in the early 14th century and taken over by French sovereignty.
-The largest part of Barrois (east of the Meuse River) was the Duchy of Bar, part of the Holy Roman Empire.
-In the 15th century, it was united with the Duchy of Lorraine by the marriage of the Duke of Bar, René of Anjou, with Isabella, daughter of the Duke of Lorraine.
-Thus the duchies of Bar and Lorraine were united in personal union under the same duke, although formally they were officially separate until being annexed and incorporated into the Kingdom of France in 1766.
+The case of Barrois is the most complicated: the part of the County of Bar (Barrois) west of the Meuse, known as Barrois mouvant, passed from imperial to French sovereignty, while the largest part of Barrois (east of the Meuse River) remained part of the Holy Roman Empire; both parts remained under the same count, legally as fiefs of France and the Empire.
+In 1354 Bar's count became a Duke and a peer in France, although the ducal title was not recognised in the empire until the 16th century.
+In the 15th century, Bar was united with the Duchy of Lorraine by the marriage of the Duke of Bar, René of Anjou, with Isabella, daughter of the Duke of Lorraine.
+Thus the duchies of Bar and Lorraine were united in personal union under the same duke; however, they were officially separate until being annexed and incorporated into the Kingdom of France in 1766.
+Upon incorporation they became the Lorraine and Barrois general government (province); the Parlement of Nancy (until 1776 the Sovereign Court of Lorraine and Barrois) covered the bulk of this new province, but Barrois mouvant, having been part of France for centuries, fell under the Parlement of Paris.

 During the French Revolution, four departments were created from the main parts of the territories of Barrois, Three Bishoprics and the Duchy of Lorraine: